Covington Succession Attorney

 Navigating the Louisiana Succession Process in St. Tammany Parish

-Louisiana handles inheritance differently than most states.
-What other states call “probate,” Louisiana calls a succession, and it operates under the Louisiana Civil Code, which has its own distinct set of rules, timelines, and requirements.
-If you’ve never been through it before, the process can feel overwhelming, especially when you’re grieving.
+Louisiana handles inheritance differently from every other state.
+The succession process operates under the Louisiana Civil Code, which has its own set of rules, filing requirements, and deadlines.
+If you’ve never been through it before, the process can feel overwhelming, especially when you’re already dealing with grief.

-That’s where having an experienced Covington succession attorney in your corner makes a real difference.
-Charlton guides families through each critical step, including:
+That’s where a Covington succession attorney who knows the local court makes a real difference.
+Charlton guides families through each critical step:

 • Interpreting Louisiana Intestacy Laws: Determining who inherits when no will exists, based on Louisiana’s default rules of succession.